arthurpaulino/speech-enhancement/README.md

 features and help the NNs reconstruct clean spectrograms.

-Although NNs need a differentiable loss function to minimize, the validation of the optimization attempts will be done with a real audio metric called [PESQ](https://www.itu.int/rec/T-REC-P.862), as done on the paper above.
+Although NNs need a differentiable loss function to minimize, the validation of the optimization attempts will be done with real audio metrics such as PESQ (as on the paper above), STOI and SNR.
 This way we ensure that the predictions of our models actually translate into audios with better quality.

 ## The proposed architecture